 For five years on the street that I grew up on the police drama The Sweeney was filmed on this and the surrounding streets, wastelands, and in the still existing bomb-sites that peppered this part of West London in the 1970s.
 On both sides of this street there lived, perhaps unknown to the actors and film and lighting crew making their episodes, real police officers and their families in two non-descript post war blocks of flats that ran the whole length of the road.
 Many were real life detectives and some were in the very real flying squad that the program was based upon.
 Police and military families inhabit a class of their own.
-A disciplinary class and home life was sometimes as tumultuous as anything depicted in the episodes being made.
+A disciplinary class, as tumultuous as anything depicted in the episodes being made.

-Looking down from my bedroom four floors above, one day I saw a white van revving its engine so that the tires produced smoke from burnt rubber on tarmac.
+Looking down from my window four floors above one day I saw a white van revving its engine so that the tires produced smoke from burnt rubber on tarmac.
 Over and over again the van sped down the street until the crew were ready to capture their takes, with cameras loaded with 16mm film-stock which produced in the series a gritty and realistic aesthetic.
 Later in the year the program would be broadcast and we would await the scenes that we had seen being filmed and at school the next day some of those scenes would be reenacted in the playground.

 My father trained as a detective and sometimes he would drive me at speed in his police car with sirens blazing.
 I remember his return from an advanced driving course that he had undertaken and his articulation of a universal law for pursuit - "never accelerate into the unknown".
-Occasionally he would take me to the zoo or his favourite place, the Imperial War Museum and he would flash his Metropolitan Police warrant card to gain free entry and I would imagine that we were following a lead or shadowing a suspect.
+Occasionally he would take me to the zoo or his favourite place, the Imperial War Museum, and he would flash his Metropolitan Police warrant card to gain free entry and I would imagine that we were following a lead or shadowing a suspect.

 Much of my work explores scenarios of rehearsal and how this relates to security and insecurity.
 From the mid 1990's Insecurity examined the global phenomenon of privatised global security, utilising this modern hyper-industry as a metaphor for analysing global insecurity.
 Summer Camp was photographed in the summer of 2001 at a secret training camp in Eastern Europe that was part of the private military and security industry.
 The organisation behind it was responsible for training an international group of freelance security personnel.
 At the end of that summer 9/11 occurred and the private security industry exploded.
 Kill House is a photographic navigation through a US based military structure used for the training of private military personnel prior to deployment to domestic and foreign conflicts and was photographed in 2005 at the height of the war on terror.
 Super Border is a series of photographs taken along the route of the then newly opened 300 million euro External Integrated Vigilance System on the southern Andalucian coast in Spain.
 The inspiration for Bomblast are the safety protection curtains installed in many government departments, including the one I worked in, in the wake of the IRA bombings in London in the 1980's and 1990's and whose continued installation in those spaces reflects the ongoing threat and fear of major terrorist attack.
 The Colony takes the nightly phenomenon of bat colonies migrating across Australian skies during the time I lived in Sydney to speak about the changed but continual colonial violence in this part of the Pacific at a time of enhanced immigration processes enacted by successive Australian governments.